SarahHamdan020/Obesity-Level-Classification-Using-Machine-Learning/README.md

 - Achieved ~97% accuracy with strong performance across multiple obesity categories

 ## Notes
-📄 The final project report will be added once the latest version is received.
-A powerpoint presentation on the porject is included.
+📄 The final project report includes analysis of results.
+A powerpoint presentation on the porject is also included.